kiwi0fruit/open-fonts/README.md

 Font fallback chain: `'Linus Libertini', 'STIX Two Text', 'STIX Two Math', 'Noto Serif', Symbola, 'Noto Serif CJK TC', serif`.

 There is also [Libertinus Math](https://github.com/libertinus-fonts/libertinus) font but I find it to be of [lower quality](https://github.com/kiwi0fruit/open-fonts/issues/5#issuecomment-480476163) than STIX Two Math (Libertinus Math has MS Word issues and Greek italics are of suboptimal quality.
 I never tested for LaTeX issues).

-Linus Libertini has it's own Hebrew glyphs but I bet David Libre is superior to them.
-So I guess Linus Libertini isn't the best choise for Hebrew.

 # Best Monospace